HeZeBang/PaperGen/README.md

 ## Usage

-**Note: **
+> Note

-- The headers apis are come from mobile app, and the SMS login module is available.
+> - The headers apis are come from mobile app, and the SMS login module is available.

-> xkarticle.py
+### xkarticle.py

 To get articles from the website.